rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *Yet, you failed to sense me coming...* - replied the Spider - *What's trapped your interest?*

-*"Sssh"* - replied Yule annoyed at the Spider, she the ability to dig her rhetorical fingers a little too much on her nerves.
-Yule pointed down to invoke a futile distraction from her own intrusion - *"I want to listen what is going on."*
+*"Sssh"* - replied Yule annoyed at the Spider, she had the ability to dig her rhetorical fingers a little too much on her nerves.
+Yule pointed down to invoke a futile distraction from her own intrusion - *"I want to listen to what is going on."*

 Almost as on cue, the world below the Spider and Yule had come to a stop, where all the spectators watched the Wolf and Sam mesmerised with the glistening light embracing them.
 The silence made everything awkward, primarily to Yule who didn't want to turn to face the cheeky grin of the Spider rejoicing out of Yule's embarrassment.